Luger pistol

-The Pistole Parabellum—or Parabellum-Pistole (Pistol Parabellum), commonly known as just the Luger or Luger P08 is a toggle-locked recoil-operated semi-automatic pistol.
+The Pistole Parabellum or Parabellum-Pistole (Pistol Parabellum), commonly known as just the Luger or Luger P08, is a toggle-locked recoil-operated semi-automatic pistol.
 The Luger was produced in several models and by several nations from 1898 to 1949.

-The design was first patented by Georg Luger.
-It was meant to be an improvement of the Borchardt C-93 pistol, and was initially produced as the Parabellum Automatic Pistol, Borchardt-Luger System by the German arms manufacturer Deutsche Waffen und Munitionsfabriken (DWM).
+The design was patented by Georg Luger.
+It was meant to be an improvement of the Borchardt C-93 pistol, and was initially produced as the Parabellum Automatic Pistol, Borchardt-Luger System by the German arms manufacturer Deutsche Waffen- und Munitionsfabriken (DWM).
 The first production model was known as the Modell 1900 Parabellum.
 It was followed by the "Marinepistole 1904" for the Imperial German Navy.